Residential Mailboxes for Sale - Column, Post & Wall Mount

-Designed for roadside mail delivery, a post mount mailbox is also known as a “curbside” mailbox.
-This is the most common mailbox setup, can be locking or non-locking, and is mounted on a mailbox post that is set in the ground or set within concrete.
-Some curbside mailbox posts may also be bolted to a concrete base.
+Designed for roadside mail delivery and also known as a “curbside” mailbox, this is the most common setup.
+You can choose locking or non-locking, and mount on a post set in the ground or set in concrete.
+You may also bolt some curbside mailbox posts to a concrete base.

 How deep does the mailbox post have to be in the ground?

-As a general rule, the hole for your mailbox post should be at least 20 inches deep.
+As a general rule, installers should dig the hole for your mailbox post at least 20 inches deep.
 You can use fast set concrete to help make the post more secure.
-Some mailbox posts can be bolted to a pre-formed concrete base.
+In some cases, installers can bolt mailbox posts to a pre-formed concrete base.

 Column mailboxes are also generally designed for roadside (curbside) mail delivery.
-Instead of being mounted on a post, the locking or non-locking mailbox insert is usually installed within a pre-built or custom-built column.
+Instead of mounting on a post, you would install the locking or non-locking mailbox insert within a pre-built or custom-built masonry column.

 Does it matter which side of the road the post mount mailbox is located?

-As a general rule, a residential post mount mailbox should be installed on the same side of the street as the delivery address.
-It may also be installed on the opposite side of the road if that is in keeping with the direction of the mail delivery route.
+As a general rule, you should install a residential post mount mailbox on the same side of the street as the delivery address.
+You could also install your post on the opposite side of the road if that is in keeping with the direction of the mail delivery route.
 Contact your local Post Office for more info, if needed.

-How far does a post mount mailbox have to be in from the road?
+How far does a mailbox have to be in from the road?

-When installed, the door of your post mount mailbox should be no more than 6 to 8 inches back from the curb.
+When installed, the door of your post mount mailbox should be no more than 6 to 8 inches away from the curb.

-How high does a post mount mailbox have to be from the surface of the road?
+How high does a mailbox have to be from the surface of the road?

-Install your post so that the bottom of the mailbox is within 41 to 45 inches from the road’s surface.
+Install your post so that the bottom of the mailbox is within 41 to 45 inches from the road’s surface, according to USPS guidelines.

 Does a mailbox need to have the full home address on it?

 We recommend showing your address numbers on the mailbox or post.
-Adding an address is helpful; add your full home address if your mailbox is going to be installed on the opposite side of the street.
+Adding an address is helpful; add your full home address if you intend to install your mailbox on the opposite side of the street.